redis-developer/redis-datasets/redisearch/openbeerdb/README.md

 # Redis Beer Database Sample Dataset

-This dataset contains:
-- Openbeerdb data.
+- This dataset contains openbeerdb data.
 - Search for your favourite beer in the beer index.
 - Add an alias to the index and query the alias for your favourite beer